KrisBuytaert/vagrant-graylog2/README.markdown

 * root access to the VM (can be disabled when appliance is built)
 * ssh keys deployed and ssh-agent forwarding turned on.
 * capistrano installed locally
   * gem install capistrano (if needed)

-## Notes
+## Workflows / Usage

 There is two different work flows included with this appliance.
-One makes use of git and puppet and the other rsync and puppet.
+One makes use of git + puppet and the other rsync + puppet.
 rsync + puppet is great for testing changes to the puppet manifests
 before commiting them to git and deploying to production.